BASED IN SLIGO, IRELAND

 However, it was at a point when the band was possibly at it's highest point in the sixties, that the five "non-Dolan" members decided it was time to break away and strike out on their own.
 Although it might seem strange looking back for a band to split up at the height of it's popularity, it was not uncommon on the showband scene.
 Defections were numerous as bands struggled to find their identity.
 The Miami parted company with Dickie Rock, Brendan Bowyer and Tom Dunphy left the Royal Showband to form the Big 8, Joe McCarthy and Brendan O'Brien left the Dixies to form Stage 2, Billy Brown defected from the Freshmen to form Brown and O'Brien, Brian Coll split from the Plattermen, and the list went on and on.

 It was in mid 1968, that Tommy Swarbrigg and the younger members of the band decided it was time for a change in direction and they left the Drifters to form The Times.
 Since the five musicians had been playing together for so long, all they needed were replacements for Joe and Ben and they were ready to hit the road.
 Tommy contacted his brother, Jimmy, who was living in London, and he returned to front the new pop band, leaving Joe and Ben alone.
-To round out the new lineup, they recruited Sean Kenny on guitar and Gene Bannon on sax and hot the road without missing a beat.
+To round out the new lineup, they recruited Sean Kenny on guitar (he had previously been with the Hi-Lows) and Gene Bannon (from the Millionaires showband) on sax and hit the road without missing a beat.

 Before long, Sid Aughey gave up playing the drums to take over managing the new band and was replaced by Micky O'Neill (who joined the Big 8 in 1971) and eventually Greg Donaghey.
 This would be the only change in the lineup for many years.